Behike/PiNAS/README.md

-# Pi HTPC Download Box
+# Pi HTPC Download Box Updated

+> 📝 **This is a work in progress which is not properly working for now**

-Sonarr / Radarr / Bazarr / Jackett / NZBGet / Transmission / Deluge / NordVPN / Plex
+Sonarr / Radarr / Bazarr / Prowlarr / Deluge / NordVPN / Plex

 TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
 All automated.